sybrew/the-seo-framework/readme.txt

 			* `the_seo_framework_admin_color_css`, used to adjust admin-color conforming colors.
 			* `the_seo_framework_current_term_meta`, used to adjust term meta after it's set.
 				* Do not confuse this with filter `the_seo_framework_get_term_meta`, which only fires when no term meta has been set.
+			* `the_seo_framework_knowledge_logo`, used to adjust the current knowledge logo URL.
+				* Caution: This does not adjust the logo ID and might break future implementation.
+				* So, it should only be filled in when non-user-input is used.
 		* **Deprecated:**
 			 * `the_seo_framework_url_path`, use WordPress filters instead.
 This filter no longer runs by default.
 			 * `the_seo_framework_url_output_args`.
 This filter no longer runs by default.